-Principal Investigators: Gloria D. Eldridge and Mark E. Johnson
+Principal Investigators: Gloria D. Eldridge, Ph.D.
+(CBHRS) and

 For additional information and project updates, please visit our website:

-This proposal focuses on 1) how researchers and IRB members interpret and apply ethical principles of autonomy, justice, and beneficence in mental health research with prisoners; 2) how researchers and IRB members interpret and apply regulatory safeguards for mental health research with prisoners; 3) ways in which policies and structural environments of correctional systems (including prisons and jails) create ethical challenges that must be addressed by mental health researchers and IRBs; and 4) ways in which ethical safeguards and oversight affect mental health research with prisoners.
-This project will use sequential qualitative and quantitative phases to examine ethical challenges, responsibilities, and solutions regarding the conduct and oversight of mental health research with prisoners.
+This project focuses on 1) how researchers and IRB members interpret and apply ethical principles of autonomy, justice, and beneficence in mental health research with prisoners; 2) how researchers and IRB members interpret and apply regulatory safeguards for mental health research with prisoners; 3) ways in which policies and structural environments of correctional systems (including prisons and jails) create ethical challenges that must be addressed by mental health researchers and IRBs; and 4) ways in which ethical safeguards and oversight affect mental health research with prisoners.
+This project is using sequential qualitative and quantitative phases to examine ethical challenges, responsibilities, and solutions regarding the conduct and oversight of mental health research with prisoners.

 In Phase 1, 94 individuals with experience in mental health research with prisoners were interviewed.
 The sample included 32 researchers, 17 prison administrators, 15 research ethicists, 15 IRB members or chairs and 15 IRB prisoner representatives.
 Interviews were audio-recorded, transcribed and are currently being analyzed for themes using NVivo software for qualitative data analysis.
 In Phase 2, an online and paper survey was developed from the Phase 1 qualitative findings.
 The survey was further refined through pilot testing.
 In Phase 3, the online and paper survey was conducted with mental health/psychiatric researchers and IRB members, with 1288 researchers and IRB members completing the survey.
 Quantitative analysis of the survey data is currently being conducted.
 In Phase 4, 19 prison administrators and prisoner advocates were interviewed to provide feedback and recommendations on study findings.
 Interviews are currently being analyzed.